 When selecting a GPS system for your boat, there are a few important features to look for.
 Some of the most important features to consider include:

-The accuracy of a GPS system is perhaps the most important factor to consider.
-The system should be able to provide accurate and reliable navigation data, so that you can be sure you are heading in the right direction. - Durability:
+- Accuracy: The accuracy of a GPS system is perhaps the most important factor to consider.
+The system should be able to provide accurate and reliable navigation data, so that you can be sure you are heading in the right direction.

-GPS systems can be exposed to a variety of elements while out on the water, so they need to be durable enough to withstand these conditions.
-Look for GPS systems that are waterproof and shockproof to ensure they will last for a long time. - Battery Life:
+- Durability: GPS systems can be exposed to a variety of elements while out on the water, so they need to be durable enough to withstand these conditions.
+Look for GPS systems that are waterproof and shockproof to ensure they will last for a long time.

 Accuracy is important for GPS systems because it ensures that users can get to their destinations safely and quickly.
 Reliability is important for GPS systems because users should be able to trust them to provide accurate information.
 User–friendliness is important for GPS systems because users should be able to easily understand and use the system.
 Also make sure if Your navigation lights are on point.